nataliateruel/Surfaces_tutorial/docs/source/Particular_residues.rst

       python surface_cont_res.py -f clean_7EAZ.pdb -res GLY614A,GLY614B,GLY614C -o 7EAZ_output.csv -def AMINO_FlexAID.def -dat FlexAID.dat

 With the residue of interest specified for each chain in which it exists.
-And now you have created the output file 7EAZ_output.csv with the pairwise interactions of the residues GLY614A, GLY614B and GLY614C and all residues from Spike.
+And now you have created the output file 7EAZ_output.csv with the pairwise interactions of the residues GLY614A, GLY614B and GLY614C and all residues from Spike - this file mostly consists of zeros because most pairs are not interacting -, as well as the file List_7EAZ_output.txt, with a list of the existing interactions ranked by absolute value.

 To map this evaluation back to the structure and visually check your results, you can run::